 This option is right for you if you want to host WordPress at a highly professional level with backups, updates, performance optimization, features for managing and developing your projects and, most importantly, first-class support without having to deal with any issues yourself.
 Such a service is vital for websites and shops, for example, where the owner is losing money as soon as the shop goes offline for a few seconds.

 Due to the multitude of websites and user devices, there is no real "standard" anymore as to what a website should look like.
 In principle many sites are, however, structurally very similar.
 With WordPress, there are different areas and terms, which I would like to explain here as a short introduction to the topic.
 It makes sense to deal with them briefly first to better understand the admin area, i.e. the dashboard.

 Do you know the current web design trends?

-You can find out which elements, designs and aesthetics currently set the tone in the design world in our article about Web Design Trends 2020 .
+To find out which elements, designs and aesthetics are currently setting the tone in the design world, check out our article on web design trends 2020.

 Areas of the website

 A website is divided into different areas.
 The primary content, sidebars, head, and footer.
 In all areas, you can enter or determine different contents, depending on the theme (will be explained in a later article of the series).
 This can be by using text, by code or by widgets.
 You will get to know how all of this works over the course of this series on WordPress.